Melting Moments Recipe

 sticking) and cream it (i.e. whisk with the mixer until it goes pale).

-- Mix in all the egg, vanilla & flour.
+- Mix in all the half an egg, the vanilla essence &

 - Line baking tray with greaseproof paper.